Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Some important actions of the story have been omitted and the actions of the story are therefore not fully covered.

-Teacher: What parameters will be evaluated?
+Teacher: What parameters will we evaluate?

 Teacher: Find commonalities and differences (advantages and disadvantages).

-Teacher: What conclusion do we draw?
+Teacher: What conclusion can we draw?

 3 2 1